foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 A unique, portable, self-documenting path: the directory name directly encodes the holder's identity.

-**Full system configuration.** From the OpenPGP certificate identified by u4/u5, the system automatically derives: SSH authorised keys, Git signing key, the GnuPG default key, and the user avatar (`~/.face`).
+**Full system configuration.** From the OpenPGP certificate identified by its eid, the system automatically derives: SSH authorised keys, Git signing key, the GnuPG default key, and the user avatar (`~/.face`).
 A single certificate is sufficient to bootstrap a complete, authenticated user environment on any conforming system.

 ---